 Subject Matter Competency

-At the time of application, candidates identify the manner in which they plan to meet the required subject competency:
+At the time of application, candidates must meet the required subject competency:

 - through a Commission on Teacher Credentialing approved program, or